Cryptkeeper/liblorproto/README.md

 # liblightorama
 C90 library implementing the [Light-O-Rama (LOR) communication protocol](https://github.com/Cryptkeeper/lightorama-protocol) alongside related APIs, aiming to reduce usage of magic values and competing encoding & helper methods.

-liblightorama strives to be _generally_ portable (for use in microcontrollers) and limits its usage of the standard library.
-As such liblightorama uses only the `stdint.h` and `stddef.h` headers (for fixed sized int definitions), alongside minimal usage of the `float` data type.
+liblightorama strives to be _generally_ portable (for use in microcontrollers) and limits its usage of the standard library, using only the `stdint.h` and `stddef.h` headers (for fixed sized int definitions), with minimal usage of `float`.

 Usage of liblightorama assumes existing familiarity with the LOR protocol.